SS Georgic

 SS Georgic was a steamship built by Harland & Wolff for the White Star Line to replace which was lost at sea.
+She was initially named the Fordic, but was renamed just weeks before launch.
 Georgic was a cargo ship designed principally to carry livestock, at the time of entering service in 1895 she was the largest cargo ship in the world with a deadweight tonnage of 12,000 tons.